UWRealityLab/vrcapstone19sp-team2/docs/README.md

     - Fix sound issues such as secret door open/close.
     - We had a list of bugs / to-dos expected to be done this weekend.
 Most of them are done.
 I will be responsible for highlighting the objects.
     - Found assets highlighting important game objects.
+  - Yifan Xu
+    - Wrote the contents in the animated book including hints for:
+      - fuse box
+      - music box
+      - flaregun
+    - Had a cold as well
+    - Collected feedback from people why tried the game

   - Qian Yan
     - Fix many game play issues - script, UI, interaction, etc.
     - Help with the lighting of the helicopter